allegory-software/allegory-sdk/README.md

 to but just don't have the time and could use a head start of about 2-5 years depending on experience.
 You will have to read the code while you're using it and gradually start to _own it_ so that in time you gain the ability and the freedom to work on it like you wrote it yourself.

-This is a mechanics' car not a Toyota with a 10 year warranty that you never have to open the hood on.
+This is a very different proposition than the black-box approach of most frameworks that don't encourage looking under the hood.
+Our approach comes from the observation that in order to keep things simple, you have to solve your problems at the right level of abstraction, and you can only do that if you own the entire stack.
+We'd own the OS if we could, we'd definitely own the browser, it's only a matter of scope and user expectations that we don't.

-So even though this is more-less a web-framework-with-a-server type of deal, if you think you're too far away from making your own full stack from scratch, server and all, this is probably not for you.
+So even though this is more-less a web-framework-with-a-server type of deal, if you think you're too far away from making your own full stack from scratch, server and all, or you prefer the black-box approach, then this is probably not for you.

-If, on the other hand, you're one of the increasingly rare types who thinks that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > React, dynamic > static, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "container" or "dependency injection", then you might actually like this.
+If, on the other hand, you're one of the increasingly rare types who thinks that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > TyoeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "container" or "dependency injection", then you might actually like this.